Bayesian Elicitation

-In Figure \ref{4dconvex} we depict the receiver's equilibrium payoff as a function of $\mu$ with both full transparency ($V^{T}$) and optimal transparency ($V$).
+In Figure \ref{4dconvex} we depict the opacity design payoff ($V$) and the payoff without opacity design ($V^{T}$).
 Explicitly, those functions are

-where $V^{T}$ was derived in Lemma 4.2 of Whitmeyer (2019) \cite{Whit4}.
-By Theorem \ref{bigiftrue2}, to obtain $V$ we need only solve the commitment problem.
-Thus, its derivation reduces to a simple (though tedious) linear program, which is omitted. \end{example}
+Without opacity design, \textit{ex ante} information acquisition can hurt the receiver by eliminating particularly lucrative equilibria.
+In this example, if $\mu \leq 13/36$, there is an equilibrium with partial separation, which provides some useful information to the receiver.
+On the other hand, should $\mu$ strictly exceed $13/36$, the only equilibria beget the pooling payoff--the receiver becomes too sure that the state is not $\theta_{3}$ or $\theta_{4}$.
+Thus, no useful information is transmitted, to the receiver's detriment.

-As Figure \ref{4dconvex} illustrates, the issue engendered by \textit{ex ante} learning--that the resulting belief may beget a strictly worse equilibrium in the communication game--is ameliorated if the receiver can choose the optimal information structure.
-Thus, in the example, the receiver's payoff with optimal transparency is convex.
-There, information design ensures that \textit{ex ante} information acquisition is always helpful.
+As Figure \ref{4dconvex} illustrates, the issue engendered by \textit{ex ante} learning--that the resulting belief may beget a strictly worse equilibrium in the signaling game--is ameliorated if the receiver can design the game's opacity.
+The optimal $\pi$ allows for a moderately informative equilibrium on the interval $[13/36,35/72]$, to the receiver's benefit. \end{example}

-This result is general, and holds for all simple games with two actions.
-First, we establish that commitment guarantees a positive value of information in any communication game. \begin{lemma} In the commitment problem, the receiver's payoff under the optimal commitment strategy is convex in the prior $\mu$. \end{lemma} \begin{proof} The proof is left to Appendix \ref{12thmproof}. \end{proof}